 If you want to enjoy healthy christian relationships you must try to be like Jesus.
 He was the type of person that everyone wanted to be around.
 The type of person that you would go near feeling horrible and leave feeling transformed and better.

+Jesus is patient.
+Jesus’ love is an example of how love provides a safe space for people to grow and mature.
 Think of the humility and vulnerability of Christ.
 He died for us, knowing that we were sinful or had “wrong” ways of thinking/behaving.
 He did not force us to have his opinion.
 He came to earth to show us that he UNDERSTANDS why we are having such a hard time with sin.
 He understood our perspective so much that he knew that we needed his example to show us how to overcome sin and love others properly.

 He didn’t force the disciples to believe he was the son of God.
 He loved them into his perspective.
 He showed them over and over what true love looks like.
 He did not get mad when they questioned his motives or did not love him in the way he deserved to be loved.